Prostitution in Cuba: Special Period

 In 1995, a new economic policy was introduced, marking the country's worst economic period.
 Financial need was the primary motivation for people entering prostitution during this time, and Cuba gained a reputation as the "Thailand of the Caribbean".
 However, in Cuba, the situation had some differences from other developing countries.
 Prostitutes in Cuba did not work in oppressive conditions, alcohol and drug addiction were not routed into prostitution, and people were not sold into prostitution by their families.
 Julia O'Connell Davidson noted in her 1996 article "Sex Tourism in Cuba" that, "In Cuba there is no network of brothels, no organized system of bar prostitution; in fact, third-party involvement in the organization of prostitution is rare".
 Women's fiction increasingly included the subject of prostitution, and Cuban theatres began to stage foreign plays about prostitution.
 Prostitution also began to be presented in Cuban films, acting as a metaphor for the downfall of the socialist system and for the island being sold out to foreign tourists and investors.
 Prostitutes were often represented as individualistic, greedy, lazy women.
 Male-to-male sex workers, known as jineteros or pingueros, appeared during the Special Period, and were a significant part of the developing Cuban gay scene when LGBT rights in Cuba began to develop.

 Government attempts to limit prostitution began in 1998, and have continued since.
 In 2004, prostitutes could still be seen in Havana after sunset, outside the main tourist hotels and certain discos and bars, or hitchhiking along the Malecón highway.
 Dressed in skimpy clothes, they would proposition tourists or invite them to nightclubs, where cash-for-sex could be suggested more discreetly.
 However, by 2007, prostitution had been significantly reduced, and was no longer practiced openly and widely in tourist areas.

 Child prostitution

 Incidents of child prostitution were reported during the Special Period, and subsequent investigations by foreign journalists have reported cases of child prostitution, with the clientele mainly being sex tourists.
-Cuban laws prohibit the sexual exploitation of girls or boys aged under 16, and those convicted can be sentenced to maximum of 30 years in prison, or the death penalty if there are aggravating factors.
+Cuban laws prohibit the sexual exploitation of individuals aged under 16, and those convicted can be sentenced to maximum of 30 years in prison, or the death penalty if there are aggravating factors.